mongodb-university/realm-template-apps/README.md

 >
 > The template apps in this repository should only be used as a reference for
 > the on-device database and not to create a new app based on Device Sync.
+> Refer to the [deprecation page](https://www.mongodb.com/docs/atlas/device-sdks/>deprecation/) for details.

 ## Lay of the Land